ADK Corporation: Partnership with SNK

 Alpha Denshi began developing games almost exclusively for SNK hardware in 1987.
 In 1990, SNK was developing a new unified video game platform for both the home and arcades.
 Alpha was a close partner in the process and contributed much of the hardware design for what would eventually become the Neo Geo.
 The 1990 Neo Geo arcade launch lineup included two Alpha titles: Magician Lord and Ninja Combat.
 Magician Lord was also later included as a pack-in game for the 1991 home console, the Neo Geo AES.

 In 1992, following the revitalization of the fighting game genre by Capcom's Street Fighter II, Alpha developed World Heroes with assistance from SNK.
 It would go on to sell over 200,000 copies that year, and its popularity quickly spawned multiple sequels.
 In 1993, Alpha Denshi shortened its name to ADK, short for Alpha Denshi Kabushiki gaisha (Japanese for "share company").
 Shortly thereafter, ADK agreed to become an exclusive developer for SNK.
 In 1994, SNK launched the CD-ROM-based version of the Neo Geo, the Neo Geo CD.
 ADK soon began porting their existing library to the new platform.
 In addition, ADK developed three new exclusive titles for the Neo Geo CD: Crossed Swords II, ADK World and ZinTrick.

 In the late 1990s, newer fifth generation consoles with 3D graphics and CD audio were becoming more popular with consumers and an attractive target for video game developers.
 Still under exclusive contract, ADK was only allowed to develop two Sega Saturn ports: World Heroes Perfect and Twinkle Star Sprites, both published by SNK.
 Meanwhile, SNK released the short-lived Neo Geo Pocket and Pocket Color handhelds in 1998 and 1999.
 ADK developed only eight titles for the platform which was dwarfed in sales by Nintendo's Game Boy Color and lasted less than three years.
+ADK was also the only third-party developer for the ill-fated Hyper Neo Geo 64 arcade hardware, by developing Beast Busters Second Nightmare.

-During this same time, the developer Miraisoft released two Sony PlayStation games with ADK included in the credits.
+During this same time, the developer Miraisoft released two PlayStation games with ADK included in the credits.
 This aroused suspicion at the time because while Miraisoft was officially listed as an "affiliate company" of ADK, ADK was still under exclusive contract with SNK and could not release PlayStation games themselves.
 While no further link between the two companies was publicly announced, it has been suspected that ADK used the affiliate brand to circumvent SNK's terms.
 In any event, ADK continued to develop Neo Geo games until 2001 when SNK declared bankruptcy.